Eclipse: Mars

 On Mars, only partial solar eclipses (transits) are possible, because neither of its moons is large enough, at their respective orbital radii, to cover the Sun's disc as seen from the surface of the planet.
 Eclipses of the moons by Mars are not only possible, but commonplace, with hundreds occurring each Earth year.
 There are also rare occasions when Deimos is eclipsed by Phobos.
 Martian eclipses have been photographed from both the surface of Mars and from orbit.

 Pluto

 Pluto, with its proportionately largest moon Charon, is also the site of many eclipses.
 A series of such mutual eclipses occurred between 1985 and 1990.
 These daily events led to the first accurate measurements of the physical parameters of both objects.

 Mercury and Venus

 Eclipses are impossible on Mercury and Venus, which have no moons.
 However, as seen from the Earth, both have been observed to transit across the face of the Sun.
-There are on average 13 transits of Mercury each century.
 Transits of Venus occur in pairs separated by an interval of eight years, but each pair of events happen less than once a century.
-According to NASA, the next pair of Venus transits will occur on December 10, 2117 and December 8, 2125.
-Transits of Mercury are much more common.
+According to NASA, the next pair of Venus transits will occur on December 10, 2117, and December 8, 2125.
+Transits of Mercury are much more common, occurring 13 times each century, on average.